djxgonzalez/djxgonzalez.github.io/research.md

 permalink: /research/
 ---

 I study how pollution from extractive industries affects reproductive health and contributes to health disparities.
-I apply interdisciplinary methods from epidemiology, econometrics, and environmental science, and conduct field work and population-level studies in California and Peru.
+I apply interdisciplinary methods from epidemiology, econometrics, and environmental sciences, and conduct field work and population-level studies in California and Peru.
 My work has been featured in NPR, Al Jazeera, and the New York Times.

 ### Oil and gas in California